gpwolfe/CLEANEX_experiment/README.md

 Plotting RNA data from NMR experiments analyzed using [CcpNmr](www.ccpn.ac.uk) with line fitting based on millisecond time scale and collected peak intensity values.

+Used in Jones et al., [Modulation of pre-mRNA structure by hnRNP proteins regulates alternative splicing of MALT1](https://doi.org/10.1126/sciadv.abp9153)

 ## Requirements
 Python 3 (created using Python 3.8)